 - assess, and where appropriate, obtain information on, the purpose and intended nature of the business relationship or occasional transaction; and

-- where the customer is beneficially owned by another person, identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner.
+- where the customer is beneficially owned by another person, identify the beneficial owner and take reasonable measures to verify the identity of the beneficial owner so that the firm is satisfied that it knows who the beneficial owner is.2 For more details on the requirements in relation to beneficial ownership, see here.

-For customers that are companies or trusts, the 2017 Regulations provide specific details which must be obtained, such as company number, address of registered office, law to which the company is subject, and full names of the members of the boards of directors.
+In addition, for customers that are companies, the Regulations provide specific additional details which must be obtained, such as company number, address of registered office, law to which the company is subject, and full names of the members of the boards of directors.

-Financial institutions (in the US) and regulated firms (in the UK) must conduct customer due diligence (CDD) to assess the risks associated with a customer.
+Financial institutions (in the US) (and also regulated firms in the UK) must conduct customer due diligence (CDD) to assess the risks associated with a customer.
 A firm’s CDD policies, procedures, and processes should be commensurate with its AML risk profile as reflected in the risk assessment carried out by the firm and the firm’s assessment of the level of risk arising in any particular case.
 For more on risk assessments, see here.

-Generally speaking, standard due diligence procedures may include, but are not limited to:
+Generally speaking, standard due diligence procedures may also include, but are not limited to:

 - understanding the normal and expected activity for the customer’s occupation or business operations;